qiuresearch/qiuresearch.github.io/_pages/about.md

 On the theoretical front, we develop and test physical models to seek fundamental principles.
 And we embrace the data-driven research paradigm through the practice of statistical inference and machine learning.

-Last and the most important, we forge close collaborations across disciplines so as to inspire new ideas and keep us educated.
+Crucially, we forge close collaborations across disciplines so as to inspire new ideas and keep us educated.
 Be sure to [contact us](mailto:xqiu@gwu.edu) if you are interested in collaborating.